 1 Goal Name Repair aging housing infrastructure Goal Description These funds will be used to fund the City's Housing Rehabilitation Loan Program.
 In addition, the City will leverage these funds to bring up to 8 units of housing in lead-safe home compliance.
 It is expected that about 30% of the Housing Rehabilitation Loans will be for homes in a NRSA.
 2 Goal Name Replace or rehab dilapidated housing structures Goal Description Increase the number of quality and affordable owner-occupied homes in target neighborhoods.
-This will be accomplished through single-family owner-occupied development by Couleecap and the City of La Crosse.

-3 Goal Name Increase affordable housing

-Goal Description Build mixed-income, affordable, multi-family housing, with set-aside units for homeless individuals

-4 Goal Name Increase economic opportunities
+This will be accomplished through acquisition, demolition and development by the City of La Crosse.
+The majority of the homes will be single-family owner-occupied.
+3 Goal Name Increase affordable housing Goal Description Build mixed-income, affordable, single and multi-family housing, with units set aside for homeless 4 Goal Name Increase economic opportunities Goal Description The City will be assisting small buisnisses throughout the community.

-Goal Description In addition to the CDBG Entitlement indicated below, the City will also undertake activities related to supporting Women and Minority-Owned Business previously described in its 2020 Action Plan.
 The activities will principally benefit low-and-moderate income families.

-5 Goal Name Prevent and end homelessness
+5 Goal Name Prevent and end homelessness Goal Description Overnight/emergency housing, predominately through Public Services.

-Goal Description

 6 Goal Name Alleviate poverty and increase self-reliance.

-Goal Description

-7 Goal Name Administer CDBG/HOME Program
+Goal Description Activities provided through our Public Servcies Subrecipients.
+7 Goal Name Administer CDBG/HOME Program Goal Description

-Goal Description